Did you know that the Christmas Market in Salzburg Austria is one of the world’s oldest and most beautiful Christmas markets in the world?

 7. Getting there

 How do you get to the Christkindlmarket in Salzburg?
 Well, that’s easy.
 The train station is only a 15 minute walk away.
 In case you want to travel more of Europe or between multiple countries, having a EU or interrail ticket will save you money.
+Click here for the cheapest prices on Eurail passes.

 Make your way towards the monastery to the east below the Salzburg fortress.
 Then turn left and head towards the Old Town of Salzburg.